Sidney Lippman

-Sidney Lippman (March 1, 1914 – March 11, 2003) was a composer and songwriter.
+Sidney Lippman (March 1, 1914 – March 11, 2003) was an American composer and songwriter.
 He wrote the music for Nat King Cole's 1951 No. 1 hit "Too Young".

 Early life and education

 Sidney Lippman, also called Sid, was a native of Minneapolis and graduated from the University of Minnesota.
 During World War II he was a merchant seaman.
 He moved to Manhattan and studied musical composition for a year at the Juilliard School.